dotwaffle/peering101/README.md

 It is likely that #3 will be created at a later date.

+At present, it is automatically built and pushed on readthedocs.org at: https://peering.readthedocs.org/en/latest/ -- seconds after merging your pull request, the whole world will be able to see your changes live!

+Other efforts exist, from the overly verbose and messy eBGP BCOP, to the incredibly long winded and technical MANRS document.
+This is designed as a distributable by internet exchanges when a peer first joins for them to read.
+It should have links to "further reading" that may include documents like MANRS, when that is completed and available.

 All submitted contributions to the main upstream source repository must be in source (preferably textual) form.
 If you choose to submit a binary (such as an image) it must be absent of all branding (commercial or otherwise) and be provided free of charge and subject only to the terms of the license of this documentation.
-You must have rights to the submitted material, and must be able to release into the Public Domain.
+You must have rights to the submitted material, and must be able to release into the Public Domain (or CC0 where that is not possible).
 This does not infringe on your right to fork this repository and produce your own derivative work.